If your family is getting tired of the same old venison roast, mix it up with these five unusual venison recipes.

 3. Add the strips of meat and season to taste.
 I prefer to cook until seared on the outside but pink on the inside (after a couple minutes), but feel free to cook to your preference.

-This unusual venison recipe is great because it is a very easy and enjoyable deer camp meal, but it can also be dressed up for an exotic dinner to impress your friends.
+This unusual venison recipe is great because it is a very easy and enjoyable deer camp meal, but you can also dress it up for an exotic dinner to impress your friends.

 5. Venison Barbacoa

-Barbacoa is not often associated with lean venison meat, which clinches this as number 5 in the unusual venison recipe list.
+Barbacoa is not often associated with lean venison meat, which clinches this as No. 5 in the unusual venison recipe list.

 2 to 3 pound venison roast, from the shoulder or legs